arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 “What changed?”

 ##### Philoteras and his lying
+{# maybe embed a direct image thumbnail of https://archive.is/tGoed around here? #}
 {{
 chrs['Philoteras'] = "the evil king of Zior.
 Loosely based on a fairly well-known evil bumbling fool south of the border of Canada, who [has attacked knowledge and truth](https://archive.is/iMCaK) for years.
 The name Philoteras is of Koine Greek construction, and roughly translates to friend of the monster/beast."
 }}